 The article makes reference to Ellyn Satter’s Division of Responsibility, which I have blogged about in the past.
 That structure would include having boundaries around when meals and snacks are eaten, while serving and encouraging consumption of a wide variety of foods at each eating event.
 I do think it’s wise to remember patience with your child as he/she is learning and discovering new foods and to let them learn at their own pace, while trusting them to know how much their body is needing and asking for.

 At some point, all of us need to figure out how to make decisions that are in our best interest.
-I don’t think we do our kids any favors but being overly restrictive and militant OR overly lenient and disinterested.
-I’ve discussed many times the need to avoid extremes in thinking and behavior, and our kids will learn how to do that from us.
+We don’t do our kids any favors by being overly restrictive and militant OR overly lenient and disinterested.
+I’ve discussed the need to avoid extremes in thinking and behavior, and our kids will learn how to do that from us.
 My goal for my kids, and any client I work with, is not to make them uber-healthy eaters, but instead confident eaters, built on a foundation of self-trust.
 I’ve worked with many adults who wish they had never gone against their own natural intuitive signals in favor of diets or lists of rules.
 It’s then that decisions are made out of restriction, deprivation and fear rather than trust and wisdom.

 The question here isn’t whether candy is healthy or not.
 The question here is what approach is effective and helpful.
 To be honest, there are many times I would much rather see my kids eat something else, but to tell them what to eat just doesn’t achieve what I hope for them.
 Parents controlling their child’s food intake only teaches them to rebel against the rules.
 Setting a structure for balanced meals and snacks, with treats after meals or as part of snacks if they want them is what I feel the best approach for our family, and my general recommendation to you.